 Demonstration houses (DHs) are the backbone of the Como Curb Cleanup project.
-DHs own or rent property in the Como neighborhood, which means the stormwater that flows along street gutters that border their property ultimately drains into Como Lake or the Mississippi River.
-DHs take responsibility for periodically (once a week) removing any leaves that accumulate in this gutter area throughout leaf drop season, October through November.
-By doing this, DHs are setting the leadership example of “curb cleaning” and influencing other neighbors to do the same.
-Because we collaborate community-wide we are able to synchronize and maximize our collective phosphorus pollution prevention impact.
+DHs own or rent property in the Como neighborhood.
+They demonstrate the practice of weekly removal of leaf litter that accumulates in street gutters that border their property.
+This is done throughout leaf drop season – October through November.
+By engaging in this practice collectively, across many Como neighborhood blocks, we are able to synchronize and maximize our water pollution prevention impact.

 What exactly does a DH do?